-18.06 OUT-OF-STATE PERSONAL REPRESENTATIVES
+18.06 OUT-OF-STATE PERSONAL REPRESENTATIVES RESERVED

 18.07 PROCEDURES FOR ESTATES OF DISABLED ADULTS

-(a) In all estates wherein the ward is a disabled adult, the Guardian of the Person, and if applicable, the Guardian of the Estate, shall provide the Court with an annual report concerning the condition of the person and finances of the ward.
-Upon its own motion or at the request of the Guardian, the Court may extend the reporting period to such time as the Court deems appropriate.
+(b) In all estates wherein the ward is a disabled adult, the Guardian of the Estate shall provide the Court with an annual accounting concerning the condition of the finances of the Ward.
+Upon its own motion or at the request of the Guardian, the Court may extend or excuse the annual accounting as the Court deems appropriate.